DonTMover/0_and_X/README.md

 # 0_and_X
 0_X
 Readme
-This creator Russian Man 10 yarh Boy
+This creator Russian Boy in 10 years
 This game created in pitone thanks for Downloading Licance Gived "DonTMover Games"
 Thanks for Donwloading